-Indian Vegetarian Shepherd's PIe
+Indian Vegetarian Shepherd's Pie

 Indian Shepherd’s Pie has the familiar look of an old favorite with all the modern flavours of India that will ignite your tastebuds and give you that comforting warming feeling.
 It’s a hearty vegetarian meal.

 Cooked with ghee which originates from India, it has a high smoking point and many health benefits along with being lactose free.
 Butyrate which is found is ghee is soothing and nourishing on the digestive tract and helps reduce inflammation.
 Best of all this is a nourishing and filling vegetarian meal.
+Make double and freeze one.

 For the Topping